Quantum Advantage in Locally Differentially Private Hypothesis Testing: Problem formulation

 \section{Problem formulation}

+{\rev Before presenting the formal model, we provide a practical scenario that motivates our work.
+Consider a survey investigating user preferences for $v$ products, where individuals may strongly prefer a single product while having uniform preferences among the remaining items.
+In this context, the inference objectives of symmetric and asymmetric hypothesis testing can be distinguished as follows: \begin{enumerate} \item Symmetric hypothesis testing\\ The goal is to identify which specific product among the $v$ items is the most preferred. \item Asymmetric hypothesis testing\\ The goal is to determine whether a specific product is highly preferred or preferences are uniform across all products. \end{enumerate} Since individual responses may reveal private information, each individual randomizes their response using a QLDP or LDP mechanism before sending it to the data collector.
+We use this scenario as a primary motivating example throughout the paper.

-We define the scenario and the problem of quantum advantage under consideration.
-For both symmetric and asymmetric hypothesis testing, there are $n$ data providers and a single data collector.
+Let us now introduce the formal definition of the scenario and the problem of quantum advantage under consideration.} For both symmetric and asymmetric hypothesis testing, there are $n$ data providers and a single data collector.
 For each $i \in [n]$, the $i$-th provider holds classical categorical data $X_i \in [v]$ for some $v \geq 2$.
 We assume that $X_1,\ldots,X_n$ are i.i.d. according to a distribution $P$ supported on $[v]$.